Bikes · Resale guide

 Known Issues — Reported by Real Honda CB350 Owners

 THE FORK SEAL OIL RING TEST.
-Get in front of the bike and firmly push down on the front suspension multiple times.
-Then, look closely at the shiny metal fork tubes just above the dust covers.
+Look closely at the shiny metal fork tubes that hold the front wheel.
+Wipe them absolutely clean.
+Now, push down hard on the front suspension a few times, making it compress.
+Check the fork tubes again.
 If you see any oily film or a distinct oil ring appearing, it means the fork seals are leaking.
-This is a ₹2,000-₹3,000 repair per side and, more importantly, a safety hazard as oil can drip onto the front brake.
+This isn’t just a ₹2,500-₹4,000 repair per side; it’s a safety hazard because oil can drip onto your front brake.

 THE CHAIN PULL TEST.
-At the rear sprocket, grab the chain at its furthest point from the sprocket and try to pull it away.
-If you can pull the chain far enough to clearly see half of the sprocket tooth underneath, the chain and sprocket set is excessively worn and needs urgent replacement.
-This is a ₹4,000-₹5,500 repair at authorized service centres.
-Also, check the sprocket teeth for a “shark fin” shape – another sign of heavy wear.
+Grab the chain at the rear sprocket, around the 3 o’clock position, and try to pull it away from the sprocket.
+If you can pull the chain far enough to clearly see half of the sprocket tooth, the chain and sprocket set is severely worn and needs replacement.
+Also, inspect the sprocket teeth themselves—they should be nicely rounded.
+If they look hooked or like shark fins, that’s another clear sign of heavy wear.
+This is a ₹4,000-₹6,000 replacement.

 Warranty Status Timeline